Stapelia gigantea

 The flowers have the smell of rotting flesh, in order to attract the flies which pollinate them.
 Scent compounds of carrion flowers responsible for their odour include diamines (putrescine and cadaverine), sulfur compounds and various phenolic molecules.
-Because of the foul odor of its flower, S. gigantea can act as an appetite suppressant in humans.
+Because of the foul odour of its flower, S. gigantea can act as an appetite suppressant in humans.

 There have been several proposed reasons for the size of the flowers of S. gigantea.
 First, it is possible that they are large to attract the flies that pollinate them.
-The large size and color of the flowers combined with the carrion smell may cause the flies to behave as if it is a dead carcass and be more likely to visit it.
+The large size and colour of the flowers combined with the carrion smell may cause the flies to behave as if it is a dead carcass and be more likely to visit it.

+Ecology

+Stapelia gigantea grows in arid areas, often on sandy soil or rocky outcrops, and often with little other vegetation, though also sometimes in or even under open shubs.
+In South Africa, it occurs at altitudes from 325–1,100 m.